How to start a Planner & Journaling

 Get this: Visit their website here for more information

-- Belle de Jour Power Planner Every year, BDJ comes out with the Power Planner, perfect for the woman out to change the world and do it with style.
-For its 10th year, aside from its usual ring-bound Power Planner, BDJ also has a smyth-sewn version and a leather cover version for you to choose from.
-I missed to buy this one.
+Belle de Jour Power Planner Every year, BDJ comes out with the Power Planner, perfect for the woman out to change the world and do it with style.
+For its 10th year, aside from its usual ring-bound Power Planner, BDJ also has a Smyth-sewn version and a leather cover version for you to choose from.
+I missed buying this one.

 Get these: National Bookstore branches, PowerBook branches, Fully Booked branches, or online.

-- The Moleskine planners Smooth, sleek, premium, and it comes in oh so many styles and colors.
-You can get them from the different bookstores, too.
+The Moleskine planners Smooth, sleek, premium, and it comes in oh so many styles and colors.
+You can get them from different bookstores, too.

-Starbucks Starbucks is partnering with the Italian-based notebook brand, Moleskine, for their 2016 planners.
+Starbucks Starbucks is partnering with the Italian-based notebook brand, Moleskine, for its 2016 planners.
 As in the past, you can get the Starbucks planner 2016 in exchange for buying a certain number of regular and Christmas menu drinks.
-I don’t have this because i don’t drink coffee. (even the smell of it!)
+I don’t have this because I don’t drink coffee. (even the smell of it!)

 Get these: P20 each, visit their website for more information.

-- Leuchtturm1917 planners Colorful, straightforward, and premium, each notebook and planner from Leuchtturm includes overview for 2016 and 2017, phases of the moon, and a booklet for anniversaries and addresses in the pocket.
+Leuchtturm1917 planners Colorful, straightforward, and premium, each notebook, and planner from Leuchtturm includes an overview for 2016 and 2017, phases of the moon, and a booklet for anniversaries and addresses in the pocket.